Title/s: Senior Lecturer

 M.A.
 Brigham Young University (1994)

 Ph.D.
 State University of New York at Stony Brook (2000)

 Feminist, queer, and gender studies; modernism; 20th century American poetry; popular culture

->

-> “Performing Greenwich Village Bohemianism,” Cambridge Companion to the Literature of New York, ed.
-Cyrus R.K.
-Patell and Bryan Waterman, New York: Cambridge University Press, May 2010.
+“Performing Greenwich Village Bohemianism,” Cambridge Companion to the Literature of New York.
+Edited by Cyrus R.K.
+Patell and Bryan Waterman.
+Cambridge University Press, May 2010.

 “Devouring the Diva: Martyrdom as Feminist Backlash in The Rose.”
 Camera Obscura, 67, vol. 23, no. 1, Spring 2008, pp. 69-87.

 “Remembering Amy Lowell: Embodiment, Obesity, and the Construction of a Persona,” Amy Lowell, American Modern: Critical Essays.
 Rutgers University Press, March 2004.

 Introduction (with Adrienne Munich).
 Amy Lowell, American Modern: Critical Essays.
 Rutgers University Press, March 2004.

 “‘Let us shout it lustily’: Amy Lowell’s Career in Context.”
 Introduction to Selected Poems of Amy Lowell.
 Rutgers University Press, November 2002.